fieldOfView/WLED-video/README.md

 Video can be streamed from local files, from a local webcam, or directly from a website [compatible with yt-dlp](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) such as youtube, vimeo, etc.

-WLED-video uses the [WARLS protocol over UDP](https://kno.wled.ge/interfaces/udp-realtime/) or the [tpm2 protocol over a serial connection](https://kno.wled.ge/interfaces/serial/) to the ESP running WLED.
-For the time being, the UDP connection seems to be much more stable and performant.
+WLED-video uses the [DDP protocol over UDP](https://kno.wled.ge/interfaces/ddp/) over UDP or the [tpm2 protocol over a serial connection](https://kno.wled.ge/interfaces/serial/) to the ESP running WLED.
+For the time being, the DDP protocol over UDP seems to be much more stable and performant.

 Sound is currently not handled.